Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Cincinnati and its opponents have gone over the current 50.5-point total in four of nine games (44.4%) this season.
+- Cincinnati's games this season have gone over 50.5 points four of nine times.

 - In 55.6% of Las Vegas' games this season (5/9), the teams combined to score more than Sunday's over/under of 50.5.

-- Sunday's over/under is 1.0 point higher than the combined 49.5 PPG average of the two teams.
+- Sunday's total is 1.0 point higher than the combined 49.5 PPG average of the two teams.

-- This contest's total is 2.3 points greater than the 48.2 these two squads combine to allow per game this season.
+- These two squads combine to allow 48.2 points per game, 2.3 fewer than this contest's over/under.

-- The Bengals and their opponents score an average of 46.1 points per game, 4.4 fewer than Sunday's total.
+- Bengals games have an average total of 46.1 points this season, 4.4 fewer than Sunday's over/under.

-- The 48.2 PPG average total in Raiders games this season is 2.3 points fewer than this game's over/under.
+- In 2020, games involving the Raiders have averaged a total of 48.2 points, 2.3 fewer than this game's set over/under.

 Bengals stats and trends